rust-lang/rust/text/0000-incremental-compilation.md

 The first and most obvious piece of infrastructure is something for reliable regression testing.
 The plan is simply to have a series of sources and patches.
 The source will have each patch applied in sequence, rebuilding (incrementally) at each point.
-We can then compare the result with the result of a fresh build from scratch.
+We can then check that (a) we only rebuilt what we expected to rebuild and (b) compare the result with the result of a fresh build from scratch.
 This allows us to build up tests for specific scenarios or bug reports, but doesn't help with *finding* bugs in the first place.

 ### Replaying crates.io versions and git history